paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Different approaches can be followed to develop reliability models.
 For elementary (e.g. part level) reliability modelling, one of the following approaches may be used:

 -   **Statistical approach:**
-    Starting with observations of an item's behaviour under certain conditions (data from on-ground testing or operational feedback), a reliability model is derived using statistical methods.
+    Starting with observations of an item's behaviour under certain conditions (data from on-ground testing or operational feedback), a reliability model is derived using {term}`statistical methods <Statistical method>`.
 The mathematical tools and methods from classical reliability theory can be used for this purpose.

 -   **Physics of Failure:**
     A reliability model is derived from a mathematical representation of the dominating {term}`failure mechanisms <Failure mechanism>` with due consideration of the relevant contributors (environmental and use conditions) and the associated uncertainties.
 Mathematical tools and methods may be taken e.g. from structural reliability theory, encompassing stress-strength interference methods but also methods to account for more complex {term}`failure mechanisms <Failure mechanism>`.

--   **Combined approach:** By combination of statistical and Physics of Failure approaches, the strengths of both approaches are combined, while mitigating their weaknesses.
-Mathematical methods for combining different sources of information are available e.g. from the field of Bayesian statistics, allowing also the consideration of limited data samples by making use of additional information from Physics of Failure modelling.
+-   **Combined approach:** By combination of statistical and {term}`Physics of Failure <Physics of failure>` approaches, the strengths of both approaches are combined, while mitigating their weaknesses.
+Mathematical methods for combining different sources of information are available e.g. from the field of Bayesian statistics, allowing also the consideration of limited data samples by making use of additional information from {term}`Physics of Failure <Physics of failure>` modelling.

-To a certain extent, the same methods can also be applied at higher levels of assembly, in particular the statistical approach which is in principle applicable at any level from part to system, provided that suitable and sufficient data is available for the item under consideration.
-Physics of Failure models, on the other hand, are generally developed bottom-up, focussing on the {term}`failure mechanisms <Failure mechanism>` of parts or relatively small assemblies.
+To a certain extent, the same methods can also be applied at higher levels of assembly, in particular the statistical approach which is in principle applicable at any level from part to system, provided that suitable and sufficient data is available for the item under consideration. {term}`Physics of Failure <Physics of failure>` models, on the other hand, are generally developed bottom-up, focussing on the {term}`failure mechanisms <Failure mechanism>` of parts or relatively small assemblies.
 Methods for combining elementary reliability models in system level reliability prediction are described in {numref}`sec_sys_handbook`.

 Each approach makes use of different pieces of information to estimate the reliability of the considered item, see {numref}`method_figure6_1` for illustration.
-The statistical approach uses relevant failure data to estimate the reliability of an item, whereas the Physics of Failure approach combines the analysis of the relevant {term}`failure mechanisms <Failure mechanism>` with information on the variability of the physical variables driving the process.
+The statistical approach uses relevant failure data to estimate the reliability of an item, whereas the {term}`Physics of Failure <Physics of failure>` approach combines the analysis of the relevant {term}`failure mechanisms <Failure mechanism>` with information on the variability of the physical variables driving the process.
 Both approaches can be combined, e.g. with the aid of Bayesian updating, making best use of all available information.

 ```{figure} pictures/method_figure6_1.png
 ---